Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 Don Smith of the 2nd Battalion, Seaforth Highlanders was also in the vicinity of Abbeville, part of a Bren gun detachment situated to the south of a densely forested area.
 Their role was to guard a crossroads and support troop carrying lorries making their way south to Le Havre, ahead of Rommel’s Panzer divisions, who were hell bent on cutting them off.

-Don and his team had been holding that position for a few hours with little to report; What follows his words;
+Don and his team had been holding that position for a few hours with little to report; What follows are his words;

-“Suddenly, out of the forest came the enemy.
-Both on foot and in armoured vehicles, including tanks.
-I remember thinking, ‘The Bren gun is an accurate weapon.
-But it has no spread, just direct fire.
-It will be useless if they start firing shells at us.’
-Then the tanks opened fire.
+Then the German tanks opened fire.
 We had no chance.
 We were completely outgunned.
 My friend George (not George Wedgbury) was hit and killed.
 We had been friends since our schooldays and joined up together.
-I could do nothing for my friend and with our gun destroyed and under heavy fire from the approaching Germans we did the only thing we could, get away from there.
-After a few hours I caught up with my battalion.
-I had been wounded, not too bad, so I was still mobile.
+I could do nothing for my friend and with our gun destroyed and under heavy fire from the approaching Germans and cut off from the Battalion.
+We did the only thing we could.
+We moved out.
+After a few hours we caught up with some of the Battalion.
+I had been wounded, not too bad, I was still mobile.
 I was taken to the field first aid station where my injuries were treated.
 Soon afterward I was transferred to a field ambulance and joined a group heading south.”

 Target Practice: